 ProductionFinding, developing and acquisition costs

-To ensure full coverage of EESG factors, our Board skills matrix includes sustainability-related skills such as Governance, HSE, Social Responsibility and Stakeholder Relations.
+To ensure full coverage of EESG factors, our Board skills matrix includes specific sustainability-related expertise, including environmental and social impacts.
 All of these skills are supported by Board training as required.
-With specific regard to Sustainability, we also benefit from the expertise of one of our Board members, Mr. Timothy Marchant, who is an Adjunct Professor of Strategy and Energy Geopolitics at the Haskayne School of Business at the University of Calgary, and teaches graduate-level courses on corporate social responsibility and related areas.
-G4-43
+With specific regard to Sustainability, we also benefit from the expertise of our Board members, including Mr. Timothy Marchant, who is an Adjunct Professor of Strategy and Energy Geopolitics at the Haskayne School of Business at the University of Calgary, and teaches graduate-level courses on corporate social responsibility and related areas.
+102-27

-Organizational responsibility flows from the Board to our President and CEO, and throughout the company via our Executive team, on which our Executive Vice President, People and Culture is the executive member responsible for sustainability.
+Organizational responsibility flows from the Board to our Executive Chairman and our President, and throughout the company via our Executive committee, on which our Executive Vice President, People and Culture is the executive member responsible for sustainability.

 We believe this approach clearly communicates, both externally and internally, our commitment to sustainability as a priority throughout the company and positions us to recognize the opportunities it presents.
 It also supports the proactive manner in which we address external risks that have potential impacts on short and longer-term company performance, including:

-Vermilion's Board of Directors, Executive team and Risk Management Committee regularly review these risks, along with mitigation strategies and associated opportunities (for more detail, view our Risk Management page).
+Vermilion's Board of Directors, Executive committee and Risk Management Committee regularly review these risks, along with mitigation strategies and associated opportunities (for more detail, view our Risk Management page).

 Internal: Vermilion’s long-term vision is founded on six strategic objectives that cover the key elements of success, including: Extraordinary People; Best in Class Health, Safety and Environment; Top Quartile Shareholder Returns; Operational Excellence; Robust Portfolio, and Integrated Sustainability.
 Each of these has its own goals, supported by an Executive champion along with annual commitments that are reviewed regularly at the Executive and Board levels to assess and confirm progress.

 In addition to our stakeholder outreach, our stakeholders can communicate to the Board and to Vermilion in confidence directly and anonymously via our website, and via postal mail and email, dedicated Investor Relations phone and e-mail lines, investor relations presentations and events, and our annual meetings.
-G4-35 G4-36 G4-37 G4-42 G4-49
+102-21 102-29 102-30

 When we began our sustainability reporting in 2014, we identified that our focus was primarily internal, and that we would develop our external stakeholder engagement over time.
-In subsequent years, this external engagement has taken shape, as we have sought input from socially-responsible investment agencies, welcomed engagement from shareholder signatories to the United Nations’ Principles for Responsible Investment, and launched a wide range of engagement via our Public and Government Relations and Community Relations work in business units that include Canada, France, The Netherlands, Germany and Australia.
+In subsequent years, this external engagement has taken shape, as we have sought input from socially-responsible investment agencies, welcomed engagement from shareholder signatories to the United Nations’ Principles for Responsible Investment, and launched a wide range of engagement via our Public and Government Relations and Community Relations work in our business units.
+102-28

 Combined with our existing and ongoing sustainability work, this has led to three key areas of focus: